total-typescript/total-typescript-book/book-content/chapters/08-classes.md

 ```

 The `#` syntax behaves the same as `private`, but it's a newer feature that's part of the ECMAScript standard.
 This means that it can be used in JavaScript as well as TypeScript.
+I don't love the second sentence. `#` is a JavaScript feature, period.
+Which TS is smart enough to support.

 Attempting to access a `#`-prefixed property from outside of the class will result in a syntax error:
+I'd clarify that SyntaxError is a runtime JavaScript error, not a TypeScript error.

 ```ts twoslash
 // @errors: 18013